Cartilage Piercing Care, Healing & Cleaning

 Eating a snack or light meal before getting a new piercing not only helps you deal with the pain better, it also prepares your body to start healing.

-Proper nutrition allows your body to make all the antibodies and extra blood flow it needs for the healing process.
+Proper nutrition allows your body to nourish the wound for optimal healing.
 This is especially important for cartilage, which receives less blood flow than other body parts.
+Foods rich in Vitamin C are especially important.

 Check if someone is available to come with you